Methocarbamol: Abuse

 Unlike other carbamates such as meprobamate and its prodrug carisoprodol, methocarbamol has greatly reduced abuse potential.
 Studies comparing it to the benzodiazepine lorazepam and the antihistamine diphenhydramine, along with placebo, find that methocarbamol produces increased "liking" responses and some sedative-like effects; however, at higher doses dysphoria is reported.
 It is considered to have an abuse profile similar to, but weaker than, lorazepam.

 Interactions

 Methocarbamol may inhibit the effects of pyridostigmine bromide.
 Therefore, methocarbamol should be used with caution in those with myasthenia gravis taking anticholinesterase medications.

 Methocarbamol may disrupt certain screening tests as it can cause color interference in laboratory tests for 5-hydroxy-indoleacetic acid (5-HIAA) and in urinary testing for vanillylmandelic acid (VMA) using the Gitlow method.

 Pharmacology

 Mechanism of action

-The mechanism of action of methocarbamol has not currently been established.
+The mechanism of action of methocarbamol in humans has not been conclusively established.
 Its effect is thought to be localized to the central nervous system rather than a direct effect on skeletal muscles.
 It does not affect the motor end plate or the peripheral nerve fiber.
 The efficacy of the medication is likely related to its sedative effect.
-Alternatively, methocarbamol may act via inhibition of acetylcholinesterase, similarly to carbamate.
+It has been shown in animal studies to act as a blocker of Na_{v}1.4 voltage-gated sodium channels, but this may not be its only target.